Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

     </div>

 If the `form` is `.form-horizontal`, you can set the column widths with the `cols` attribute.
 The first item in each array ref is for the label, and the second for the input.

+(Note that in this context, `medium` and `large` are not shortcuts.
+Shortcuts don't take arguments.)

 ## Buttons